 Queen Creek desires to be a community different from others in the Phoenix Metropolitan Area.
 The Town's vision is to provide a quality community environment with a focus on enhancing our equestrian, historic, environmental, economic, cultural, physical, architectural, and aesthetic amenities.
 The unique character of Queen Creek will be maintained by promoting orderly development in accordance with the goals and policies described in our General Plan to continue "Keeping Queen Creek Unique."

 State Law requires communities to adopt a General Plan and review it every ten years.
 On September 20, 2017, the Town Council voted unanimously to adopt the 2018 General Plan Update.
-Voters ratified the 2018 General Plan Update on May 15.
+In order to become effective, voters must also ratify, or approve, the General Plan at a general election.
+The 2018 General Plan will be on the May 15, 2018 ballot.
 This General Plan updates the adopted 2008 General Plan that was ratified by Queen Creek voters in September 2008.

 You may view the entire General Plan document or the land use and parks and trails maps by clicking on the links below.
 Hard copies and CD-ROMs are available for viewing or purchase at Town Hall.
 The book can also be viewed at the Queen Creek Library.